Emiliano-Gonzalez-1510/ML_Reservoir_Simulation/README.md

-# ML_Reservoir_Simulation
+# Assisted Reservoir Simulation using AI - Proxy Model MIMO (Multiple Input - Multiple Output)

 Assisted Reservoir Simulation using AI - Proxy Model MIMO (Multiple Input - Multiple Output)

-Objective
+# Objective
 The objective of this project is to develop a MIMO (Multiple Input, Multiple Output) proxy model using Artificial Intelligence methods (XGBoost, Random Forest, Gradient Boosting), aiming to emulate the behavior of a reservoir simulation model applied to a synthetic oilfield.

-Dataset Description
+# Dataset Description
 The provided "DataSimulation.csv" dataset consists of 312 simulations conducted using a conventional Black Oil reservoir simulator for the purpose of history matching a synthetic oilfield.
 Here is included the description of the variables:

-Input Variables:
+<b>Input Variables:</b>

 $AQ_Index: Aquifer Productivity Index (bpd/psi)